* Concern that U.S. may bring back sanctions against Iran

 * Shanghai crude repeats high launch-day trading volumes

-* Surging U.S. output looms over otherwise bullish market (Adds comment on U.S. output, updates prices)
+* Surging U.S. output looms over otherwise bullish market (Adds U.S. output comment, yuan strength, updates crude prices)

-SINGAPORE, March 27 (Reuters) - Oil prices rose on Tuesday, pushed up by concerns that tensions in the Middle East could lead to supply disruptions.
+SINGAPORE, March 27 (Reuters) - Oil prices edged up on Tuesday, supported by concerns that tensions in the Middle East could lead to supply disruptions.

 Hopes that behind-the-scenes talks between the United States and China will prevent a looming trade war between the world's two biggest economies also supported global markets, including crude oil futures.